 Tewin Orchard, near Welwyn Garden City

-I’ve earmarked Tewin Orchard as a place to bring my boys when they’re a bit older to spy on badgers from the purpose built badger hides.
+I’ve earmarked Tewin Orchard as a place to bring my boys when they’re a bit older to spy on badgers from the purpose-built badger hides.
 At the moment the kids are too noisy for badgers to dare come close, so we’ll stick to the impressive bluebells in spring and the apple festival at the end of summer.

 Gobions Woods, near Potters Bar

-Perrywood Lane woods, Watton at Stone
+Bramfield Woods, Watton at Stone

-More family-friendly walks in Hertfordshire:
+More family-friendly walks in Hertfordshire